 – CPR certification must be current.

-– Students must maintain a cumulative GPA of 2.8 or higher in all prerequisites.
-A minimum grade of “C” is needed in all Nursing classes.
-If a student falls below the 2.8 GPA or receives less than a “C” in any Nursing class they will be dropped from the program.
+– Students must receive a grade of “C” or higher in all prerequisite courses.
+A minimum grade of “B” is needed in all Nursing courses.
+If a student receives less than a “B” in any Nursing course they will be dropped from the program.

 The current degree program planner checklist of required courses is available for viewing and printing here.